andytudhope/thebluebook/source/fugue-i/index.md

 Moreover, revolutions in publishing and disseminating text have also resulted in revolutions of wider social consciousness, which means books are also - in a very literal way - the original forms of social computation that memes have been using to build the [Seventh Kingdom](https://www.youtube.com/watch?v=TfkRZWFHpss "See also https://techgnosis.com/shots-of-awe-interview/").

-So, what if we could make it really easy for people to publish digitally-native books, made by and born on the internet, as a means of spreading patterns of knowledge that can be used to tweak the automated algorithms we're building so that they can help bring us together and show us what really connects?
+So, what if we could make it easier for people to publish digitally-native books, made by and born on the internet, as a means of spreading patterns of knowledge that can be used to tweak the automated algorithms we're building so that they can help bring us together and show us what really connects?

-What if the pattern of mind books have always carried, that particular piece of captured soul that can travel across time, could be literalised and fed to the machines we are building to augment our memories and imagine delightful and different ways of being?
+What if the pattern of mind books have always carried, that particular piece of captured soul that can travel across time, could be literalised and fed to the machines we are building to augment our memories and imagine delightfully different ways of being?

 What if everyone could easily build something about what they love?
 What happens if we open source the language(s) they used to create it?